Resources - Flood Facts

 - You are eligible to purchase flood insurance as long as your community participates in the National Flood Insurance Program.
 Check the Community Status Book to see if your community is already an NFIP partner.

-- Typically, it takes 30 days after purchase for a policy to take effect, so it's important to buy insurance before the floodwaters start to rise.
+- In most cases, it takes 30 days after purchase for a policy to take effect, so it's important to buy insurance before the storm approaches and the floodwaters start to rise.

 - In a high-risk area, your home is more likely to be damaged by flood than by fire.

-- Anyone can be financially vulnerable to floods.
-People outside of high-risk areas file over 20% of NFIP claims and receive one-third of disaster assistance for flooding.
+- Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
+In fact, people outside of mapped high-risk flood areas file nearly 25% of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.

-- When your community participates in the Community Rating System (CRS), you can qualify for an insurance premium discount of up to 45%.
-Read more about CRS Ratings.
+- When your community participates in the Community Rating System (CRS), you can qualify for an insurance premium discount of up to 45% if you live in a high-risk area and up to 10% in moderate- to low-risk areas.

-- Over 5.5 million people currently hold flood insurance policies in more than 21,000 communities across the U.S.
+- More than 5.5 million people currently hold flood insurance policies in more than 21,800 communities across the U.S.

 For more policy and claim statistics, visit the National Flood Insurance Program.